-Most employees have been there -- subjected to some sort of mandatory corporate training program outside their field of expertise and a distraction from the work they need to finish.
-When the third nagging email hits the inbox, threatening to notify the boss if they don't complete the training program by the end of the day, they follow basic instinct.
-They open the 45-minute video in a new tab, press play and immediately turn their attention back to what they were working on.
-If the sound stops in the background, they go back to the hidden tab and answer some simplistic quiz question with an obvious answer to get the video to continue.
+Most employees have been there -- subjected to some sort of mandatory corporate training program outside their fields of expertise, which they must complete on top of their regular workloads.
+When the third nagging email hits inboxes, threatening to notify the boss if everyone hasn't completed the training program by the end of the day, many follow basic instinct.
+The typical user opens the 45-minute video in a new browser tab, hits play and returns to more pressing tasks -- ignoring the training as it runs in the background.

-When employees don't understand cybersecurity threats and their own role in protecting systems and data, they may inadvertently or intentionally take actions that undermine security controls.
-This may result in attackers compromising their accounts, installing malware on systems or successfully achieving another type of security breach.
+When an organization's employees don't understand cybersecurity threats and their own roles in protecting systems and data -- and, therefore, the company itself -- they are likely to inadvertently or intentionally undermine security controls.
+This can result in attackers compromising their accounts, which can lead to devastating security incidents.

 How to create an effective cybersecurity training program